Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 It’s about the freedom to move across international borders without the endless paperwork and tax hurdles.

-These are symbolic shifts from the old ‘freedoms’ at a time when, as some critics point out, American freedom seems to be at risk.
+These are symbolic shifts at a time when some critics point out that American freedom seems to be at risk.

 For high-net-worth individuals, a second residency or citizenship is the key to a carefully designed global tax strategy.

-This pertains to understanding all the rules in many countries so you can plan your affairs to get the best result.
+This involves understanding all the rules so you can plan your affairs to get the best result.

 Of course, there’s a difference between holding a residence permit and having tax residence status.
-But, if you do want to become a tax resident of a new country, you can’t do this without your own Plan B.
+But, if you do want to become a tax resident of a new country, you can’t do this without a Plan B.

-It often also involves complex variables, such as tax treaties, foreign-sourced income rules and reporting requirements.
+It involves complex variables, such as tax treaties, foreign-sourced income rules and reporting requirements.

 However, the rewards are well worth it, especially when done right.